 Higgledy-piggledy streets, mawkishly leaning shacks, ramshackle watering holes and an occasional dust storm that turned everything and everybody instantly khaki – that was early Kimberley.

-But amongst the hardbitten ‘kopje wallopers’ (diggers) and the accompanying phalanx of chancers, dancers and card sharks, there was an upper-crust of ambitious men and their families.
+But among the hardbitten ‘kopje wallopers’ (diggers) and the accompanying phalanx of chancers, dancers and card sharks, there was an upper-crust of ambitious men and their families.

 Led informally by mogul Cecil John Rhodes, they were the deal makers and empire builders of their time.
 And when the Kimberley Club was founded in August 1881, they flocked together and were later described as men who would ‘rather live on bread and butter than drop out of that great institution’.

 Rhodes’ good friend Neville Pickering was particularly pleased with the Kimberley Club: ‘We have our dinners and dances – one finds oneself in evening dress every night.
 It’s ruination to health and pocket.
 And then our Club is such perfection.
 Electric bells wherever you like to touch.
 Velvet pile and Turkey carpets to walk upon and then one loses oneself in a luxurious lounge.’

 The diamond finds in the Kimberley area and the international business taking place right here on the dusty veld made ‘The Club’ very exclusive.
 A certain Archibald Colquhoun was impressed: ‘The place was stuffed with money – more millionaires to the square foot than any other place in the world.’